 Brown bagging is a common term for the practice of patients picking up drugs through their pharmacy benefit.
 Brown-bagging requires the patient to purchase the specialty medication, and then take it to their provider for administration.

-Clear bagging is when a health system’s own specialty pharmacy delivers medication to the clinic, hospital suite or provider office for administration to a patient.
+Clear bagging is when a health care provider’s own specialty pharmacy delivers medication to the clinic, hospital suite or provider office for administration to a patient.

 The biggest difference between white bagging vs. brown bagging is how the medication arrives at the physician’s office, hospital, or clinic.
 White bagging refers to medication sent from a specialty pharmacy directly to healthcare provider, whereas brown bagging refers to medication a patient has picked up and transported to the healthcare provider.